United States Secret Service: Uniformed Division

-The Secret Service Uniformed Division is a security police similar to the U.S. Capitol Police or DHS Federal Protective Service, with "police" rather than "agent"-style ranks.
+The Uniformed Division, sometimes referred to as the Secret Service Police, is similar to the U.S. Capitol Police or DHS Federal Protective Service, with "police" rather than "agent"-style ranks.
 It is in charge of protecting the physical White House grounds and foreign diplomatic missions in the Washington, D.C. area.
 Established in 1922 as the White House Police, this organization was fully integrated into the Secret Service in 1930.
 In 1970, the protection of foreign diplomatic missions was added to the force's responsibilities, and its name was changed to the Executive Protective Service.
 The name United States Secret Service Uniformed Division was adopted in 1977.

-Secret Service Uniformed Division officers provide protection for the White House Complex, the vice president's residence, the main Treasury Building and Annex, and foreign diplomatic missions and embassies in the Washington, D.C., area.
-Additionally, Uniformed Division officers travel in support of presidential, vice presidential and foreign head of state government missions.
+Secret Service Police officers provide protection for the White House Complex, the vice president's residence, the main Treasury Building and Annex, and foreign diplomatic missions and embassies in the Washington, D.C., area.
+Additionally, uniformed officers travel in support of presidential, vice presidential and foreign head of state government missions.
 Officers may, as their careers progress, be selected to participate in one of several specialized units, including the: